copenlu/academic-kickstart/content/talk/2022_11_erc/index.md

 # Abstract and optional shortened version.
 abstract = ""
+abstract_short = "PhD and postdoctoral fellowships on explainable fact checking are available in CopeNLU.
+The positions are funded by the ERC Starting Grant project ExplainYourself.
+The application deadline for the postdoctoral position is 24 May 2023."
-abstract_short = "2 PhD fellowships and 2 postdoctoral positions on explainable fact checking are available in CopeNLU.
+#abstract_short = "2 PhD fellowships and 2 postdoctoral positions on explainable fact checking are available in CopeNLU.
 The positions are funded by the ERC Starting Grant project ExplainYourself.
 The application deadline is 1 March 2023."
 # abstract_short = "25 Marie Skłodowska-Curie PhD fellowships available at the University of Copenhagen Faculty of Science"

 # Name of event and optional event URL.